Complete Cape Cod Whale Watching Guide [2025 Edition]

 Whale Watching Season

-Choosing The Perfect Whale Watch Experience
+Choosing The Right Whale Watch Experience

 Whichever size tour you choose, one of the most important things is to select a reputable tour operator.
 Whale pods are very sensitive to noise and boating activity, and they are bothered when tour groups come through that don’t give them enough space.
-Do your part to protect whales by sticking with experienced captains who employ marine biologists and naturalists on tour.
+Do your part to protect whales by sticking with experienced captains who employ marine biologists and naturalists on the tour.

 We never recommend outfitters who use outdated fishing equipment or have questionable ethics.
 Eco-friendly tour operators respect whales and their environment by employing whale-friendly gear such as quiet, low emission engines and propeller guards.
 The next section covers tours in Cape Cod that are committed to responsible whale watching.